stefanux/ansible-role-semaphore/README.md

 ## Requirements

 None.
-But for a production environment you should install a webserver as proxy for ssl termination.
+But for a production environment you should install a webserver as proxy for ssl termination (role is prepared for nginx).

 ## Example playbook